Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 Epcot has loads of restaurants to choose from, but it’s helpful to know which ones are worth it, especially if you have a limited time to spend here on your vacation.
 Here are our top picks for breakfast to start your day:

-The best table service breakfast is at Garden Grill, a character dining location with family-style meals that are all-you-can-eat.
-It’s located in the Land and serves delicious scrambled eggs, hash browns, sticky buns and more.
+The best table service breakfast is at Akershus, a character dining location with Norwegian-inspired meals mixed with traditional American favorites.
+It’s located in the Norway Pavilion and serves delicious scrambled eggs, hash browns, sticky buns and more.

 For a fast meal, get the best quick service breakfast at Les Halles Boulangerie, one of our top picks for restaurants in Epcot.
 Period.
 This French bakery has excellent selections from ham and cheese sandwiches to scrumptious pastries.

-In the winter time guests will be surprised at how cold it can get, especially at night through January and February.
+In the Winter guests will be surprised at how cold it can get, especially at night through January and February.
 In the summer, come equipped for hot, humid weather and random downpours.

 You can escape the rain by having the right rain gear for you and the kids, but you can also venture to these hideaways till the storm passes.
-We suggest you take a ride on Spaceship Earth, check out the Festival Headquarters (if it’s festival season) or get in line for Frozen Ever After.
+We suggest you take a ride on Spaceship Earth, explore the Mexico Pavilion, check out the Festival Headquarters (if it’s festival season) or get in line for Frozen Ever After which is completely covered.

 #19.
 Get a History Lesson in the World Showcase

-Imagineers did a great job involving not only Disney movies into the attractions at Epcot, but also the characteristics and cultures of what makes each individual country in the World Showcase so unique.
+Imagineers did a great job incorporating the characteristics and cultures of each individual country in the World Showcase.
+All of these unique qualities make each pavilion in the World Showcase breathtakingly beautiful, but also educational.

 History buffs will love some of the exhibits each country has to offer.
 Here’s a full list of the galleries and historical shows in the World Showcase: